 My main research interests are to motivate and understand the design of hybrid systems of humans and computers in online, interconnected settings, and algorithms that are aware of human behavior.
-I approach this problem from three angles: studying online behavior via experimental and empirical research, building and testing models that capture and predict behavior, and designing algorithms that can optimize or account for behavior.
-My research covers topics such as crowdsourcing, human computation, online communities, peer production, and information aggregation, using an array of tools including statistical modeling, machine learning, optimization, game theory, and computational, empirical, and experimental approaches.
+I approach this problem primarily by using Internet-based online behavioral experiments to study collaboration and interaction between people at large scale.
+I also build and test models that capture and predict empirical behavioral data, and design algorithms and social systems that reflect realistic participation by people.

 Curriculum Vitae (Updated June 2014)